d-morrison/IntroStatActivities/_book/03-L03-EDA-wrap-up.md

 Let's examine how the presence of outliers affect the values of center and spread.

-7. Report the two measures of center (mean and median) for retention given in the R output.
+7. Report the two measures of center (mean and median) for retention rates given in the R output.

 \vspace{0.4in}
 \newpage

-8. Report the two measures of spread (standard deviation and $IQR$) for retention given in the R output.
+8. Report the two measures of spread (standard deviation and $IQR$) for retention rates given in the R output.

 \vspace{0.4in}